 The next day I went out and bought a bike, and the following weekend, I took it out–the first time I had been on a bike in years.
 I really got into it and joined a local cycling club.
 Lo and behold, the woman I am now dating I met in the club.”

 One of the best ways to deal with a breakup is to learn how to be strong during a breakup.
 Even some research asserts that exercise itself can make people happier.

-So start by building yourself physically, which in turn would help you feel better emotionally.
+So start by building yourself physically as a solution to how to survive a breakup.
+This, in turn, would help you feel better emotionally.

 Hilda discovered the man she considered her soulmate had been cheating on her for two years.

 “Here I was,” the financial analyst started, “I thought Gilberto and I would spend the rest of our lives together and retire to a small Italian village and renovate a decrepit villa, eat pasta and tend our vegetable garden.

 Well, he was tending someone else’s garden!
 I spent a week curled up on my sofa crying and subsisting on Ben and Jerry’s.”

 She continued, “After that week, I went back to work and walking to my car after the first day back, I passed a soup kitchen.
 I don’t know why, but I walked in and asked if they needed any help.